Connect with us

 Alternate History

-Could A Healthy Nadal Have Won French in 2003 & 2004
+Could A Healthy Nadal Have Won French in 2003 & 2004?

-I think these phenoms like this don’t lack confidence anyway, he had probably already been told from the time he was 8 years old how great he was.
-Looking at his history he didn’t have the kind of early failures Fed did either.
+I think these phenoms like this don’t lack confidence anyway; he had probably already been told from the time he was 8 years old how great he was.
+Looking at his history, he didn’t have the kind of early failures Fed did either.
 He was pretty much shocking people from an early age and doing things rarely seen at such young ages that probably only reinforced the confidence and what for most would be delusional confidence at that age.
-Generally, I think most of these players hit the pros and have a struggle period and reality check but he never really got that.
+Generally, I think most of these players hit the pros and have a struggle period and reality check, but he never really got that.

 Nadal was really one of the last men’s young groundbreakers.
 Carlos Alcaraz tennis just became the first man to reach a semi-final in his teens since Nadal.
 He beat the #81 player in the world in his first ATP match at the age of 15 and never really slowed down.
-Nadal’s rankings was a top 50 player in the world by 17 in 2003 and number 2 in the world by 19 in 2005.
-Had he not fractured his ankle in 2004 I think he has his first French that year.
+Nadal’s ranking was a top 50 player in the world by 17 in 2003 and number 2 in the world by 19 in 2005.
+Had he not fractured his ankle in 2004, I think he has his first French that year.
 It’s less clear in 2003 when he fractured his elbow.
-I don’t think with a world-class player like Juan Carlos Ferrero winning it, and given Nadal’s age you could assume he would have won that one.
+I don’t think with a world-class player like Juan Carlos Ferrero winning it, and given Nadal’s age, you could assume he would have won that one.

 More in Alternate History